zuozhenggh/learning-library/developer-library/microservices-sagas/setup/setup.md

 ## Introduction

-In this lab, we will provision and setup the resources to execute microservices in your tenancy.
+In this lab, we will provision two 21c ATP PDBs, clone the workshop source code, and setup the OSaga infrastructure

 Estimated Time: 25 minutes

 ### Objectives

+* Provision
 * Clone the setup and microservices code
 * Execute setup